alarm-redist/alarmdata/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission of a new release.
+* Failures on automated checks have been fixed
 * Some examples are \dontrun in the `alarm_50state_*` functions since these functions download data from the Harvard Dataverse, which generally takes many seconds.